PIX2NVS/NVS_FeatureLearning/README.md

 # Graph-based Spatial-temporal Feature Learning for Neuromorphic Vision Sensing

 ## Summary
 This is the implemtation code and proposed dataset(ASL-DVS) for the following paper.
 Please cite following paper if you use this code or dataset in your own work.
+The paper is available via: https://arxiv.org/abs/1910.03579.

 MLA: